dotlang/language/README.md

 - `@implements`: Indicate this class implements methods of another interface.
 - `@extends`: Indicates this interface includes methods of another interface.
 - `@annotate` (or `@@`): Apply a custom annotation (e.g. `@@class1 {1, 2, 3}`).
-- `@ctor`: Auto implement a default constructor for current class (which implies this is a simple class, not an interface or a static class).
 - `@expose`: Delegate some method calls to a class member.
 This can be done for all public methods of the class member (`@expose`), some of them (`@expose(method1, method2)`) or all except some (`@expose(!method1, !method2)`).
 - `@template` and `@enum`: Explained in the corresponding section.
 - `@deprecated`

-###Generics
+###Templates

-You can use compiler directive `@template` to indicate current class is a generic class.
-You can define arguments of the template like `@template(T)` and use `T` inside the class body.
+You can use compiler directive `@template` to indicate current class/method is a generic one.
+You can define arguments of the template like `@template(T)` and use `T` inside the body of the class or method.

 To use the generic class you use this syntax: `class1<int> c = class1<int> {}`.
-When you instantiate a generic class, compiler will re-write it's whole file using provided data, then compile your code.
-You can even use template for passing a data which is not a type name:
+When you instantiate a generic class, compiler will re-write it's body using provided data, then compile your code.
+Value for template arguments must be an identifier or a literal.
+You can even use template for passing a data:

 ```
 //you can set default values for template arguments